 \subsection{Forward Reachability Analysis Based on $\hat{\mathbb{U}}_t^s$}

-Given $\hat{\mathbb{U}}_t^s$ obtained by \eqref{LP:quansetonline}, and the system described as in \eqref{eq_obs_LTV_model}, forward reachability can be used to predict the occupancy of obstacles.
+Given $\hat{\mathbb{U}}_t^s$ obtained in Section~\ref{sec:Computing set with low complexity}, and the system described as in \eqref{eq_obs_LTV_model}, forward reachability can be used to predict the obstacle occupancy.
 Denote by $\hat{\mathcal{O}}_{i|t}^s$ the occupancy of the center of geometry of obstacle~$s$ predicted $i$ steps ahead of the current time step $t$.
 The set $\hat{\mathcal{O}}_{i|t}^s$ can be computed as\cite{gao2022risk}

 where $\hat{\mathcal{R}}_{i|t}^s$ is the forward reachable set at time step $t+i$ based on the set $\hat{\mathbb{U}}_t^s$, $x_t^s$ is the measured state of the obstacle at time step $t$, ${\rm Proj}_{\rm position}(\hat{\mathcal{R}}_{i|t}^s)$ denotes the set of positions projected from the reachable set.